The Workplace Instrument

 At this stage, it is not possible to predict what will be put in place beyond the two years of this funding program, particularly given there is a federal election before the end of the funding period.

-Application for the Worker retention payment close on September 30, 2026.
+Application for the Worker Retention Payment close on September 30, 2026.

-However if you would like to backdate the payment to apply from 2 December 2024 you will need to have applied with a complete application by June 30, 2025.
+However if you would like to backdate the payment to apply from 2 December 2024 you will need to have applied with a complete application by 30 September 2025.

 Funding Formula